Hongyu-He/ece590_project/README.md

 # ECE590 Project

-This is the repository for ECE590 project:
+This is the repository for ECE590 project: Federated Learning for Object Detection.

 ## Authors